HongruiTang/RePaint-reimplementation/README.md

 **Prerequisites**:

 - GPU recommended.
-A CUDA-compatible GPU like A100 or T4.
+A CUDA-compatible GPU like A100 or T4, or MacOS compatible GPU.
 - Pre-trained diffusion model (eg. ddpm-celebahq-256). you can download pre-trained models from [Huggingface](https://huggingface.co/google/ddpm-celebahq-256).

 **Step by step guide**: